Disclosure

 Irrevocable trusts are vaults that allow you to lock away assets for a noble cause, whether it’s securing your family’s future, supporting a charity, or passing on your treasures while avoiding a major tax bill.

-You start by choosing assets to shelter in your trust, like investments, property, or even cherished heirlooms like artwork investments.
+You start by choosing assets to shelter in your trust, like investments, property, or even cherished heirlooms like artwork.
 But once the trust is established, it can’t be changed unless specifically mentioned within the rules of the trust or a court is granted authority to do so.
 It is a vault that seals these assets away for future use – except the vault is also tax-advantaged.

 Once you create the trust, you appoint a trustee to manage it according to your wishes.